HGVSnomenclature/hgvs-nomenclature/docs/call-for-members.md

 **Application due date: June 1, 2026**

-The HGVS Variant Nomenclature Committee (HVNC), one of HUGO's Nomenclature Standards Committees, is looking for one new member for the 2026-2030 term.
+The HGVS Variant Nomenclature Committee (HVNC), one of HUGO's Nomenclature Standards Committees, is looking for new members for the 2026-2030 term.
 The main activity of the committee is the "HGVS nomenclature", the standard for the unambiguous description of all sequence variants at the DNA, RNA and protein level (see [www.HGVS-nomenclature.org](https://hgvs-nomenclature.org)).
 The committee's